NewCaliforniaWaterAtlas/data-water-rights/README.md

 # California Water Rights Dataset - Version 0.0.5
 --------------------------------------------------------------------------------

 THIS IS A WORK IN PROGRESS.
 We will note when this document is final.
-6/27/2013 -- chach sikes
+04/28/2014 -- Laci Videmsky

 --------------------------------------------------------------------------------